Sable01/data-analytics-portfolio/operations_analytics_dbt/README.md

 - a decision-focused weekly review query;
 - a documented dbt exposure linking the tested fact model to its downstream weekly management review;
+- a focused unit test proving the closing-backlog calculation on known inputs;
 - a short management brief translating the generated query output into actions.